Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Crime and disorder

-Alcohol-related crime makes up a substantial portion of violent offences, 39% in England and Wales in 2017/18, and is estimated to cost between 1.3 and 2.7% of the UK annual GDP (£21-£52 billion), according to a 2016 Public Health England report.
-Alcohol also places a significant burden on the emergency services – three-quarters of police and half of ambulance respondents have been injured in alcohol-related incidents – while research has also highlighted the role of alcohol in domestic violence, sexual assault, child abuse, and violent crime including murder.9
+Alcohol also places a significant burden on the emergency services – three-quarters of police and half of ambulance respondents have been injured in alcohol-related incidents – while research has also highlighted the role of alcohol in domestic violence, sexual assault, child abuse, and violent crime including murder28.

 Alcohol is too often a precursor and catalyst for crime and disorder in Blackpool in addition to creating health and safety issues in the wider community.
 Blackpool is a local authority containing some of the most deprived areas in Lancashire and England and there is a correlation between Blackpool's areas of deprivation and hotspots for violent crime, domestic abuse and criminal damage; all associated with alcohol abuse to some degree.

-Figure 18: rates of all alcohol-related crime by ward, 2020/21
+Figure 9Blackpool alcohol-related crime by ward, rate per 1,000: 2024/25

-Source: Lancashire Insight, MADE Partners data, March 2022
+Source: Lancashire Insight, MADE Partners data, 2025

 There is a strong relationship between alcohol and domestic abuse, violence and sexual assault.
 Whilst alcohol should not be used as an excuse for those who perpetrate violence and abuse, neither should its influence be ignored.
-Alcohol misuse is consistently found in a high proportion of those who perpetrate domestic abuse and sexual assault, and it has been found that within intimate relationships where one partner has a problem with alcohol or other substances, domestic abuse is more likely to occur.11 Blackpool has high levels of domestic violence compared to Lancashire as well as high numbers of dependent drinkers.
+Alcohol misuse is consistently found in a high proportion of those who perpetrate domestic abuse and sexual assault, and it has been found that within intimate relationships where one partner has a problem with alcohol or other substances, domestic abuse is more likely to occur28.
+Blackpool has high levels of domestic violence compared to Lancashire as well as high numbers of dependent drinkers.

 The alcohol treatment system

-Information on individuals who are in contact with structured alcohol treatment services is available from the National Drug Treatment Monitoring System (NDTMS) which collects, collates and analyses data from and for those involved in the drug and alcohol sector.
+Information on individuals who are in contact with structured alcohol treatment services is available from the National Drug Treatment Monitoring System (NDTMS) which collects, collates and analyses data from and for those involved in the drug and alcohol treatment sector.

 Horizon Support Service